 The Recycled Riches Fund is held as a sacred trust.
 The money deposited in this fund will not be removed for any other purpose.
 Faith will be kept with each contributing individual and congregation.
 In some mission enterprises, it is necessary that money used is money gone.
 This also is true of most of the budget of a local congregation.
 When it is gone we have no further use or control of it.
 Knowing that the Recycled Riches Fund will be used again and again in helping local congregations, and for this only, there is a sense of control for the contributor.
 This is true for a congregation as well as an individual.
 This is especially comforting to the individual who wishes his work to follow him.

 Do you have questions about this program which we have not anticipated in preparing this page?
 We have tried to give the gist of the program.
 We welcome your further questions.
-Paul Wiener is the Director of Recycled Riches and would be happy to hear from you.

 Our greatest need is for more congregations and individuals to build the fund to do an increasingly necessary job in providing immediate, interest-free loans to new congregations.
 The recycling of the fund will help an increasing number of churches to become beachheads in world evangelism.